-N26 reaches 5 million customers including 250,000 in the US – TechCrunch
+N26 reaches 5 million customers, including 250,000 in the US – TechCrunch

 Challenger bank N26 has reached 5 million customers.
-In 2019 alone, N26 managed to add over 2.5 million customers.
-And the company’s growth rate seems to be accelerating as N26 reached 3.5 million customers in June 2019.
+In 2019 alone, N26 managed to add more than 2.5 million customers.
+And the company’s growth rate seems to be accelerating, as N26 reached 3.5 million customers in June 2019.

 That represents an addition of 1 million customers during the first half of 2019 and an addition of 1.5 million customers during the second half of 2019.

-One reason why N26 is growing at a faster pace is that the company is still expanding to new market.
+One reason N26 is growing at a faster pace is that the company is still expanding to new markets.
 N26 has been available all around the Eurozone for a while.
 People living in the U.K., Denmark, Norway, Poland, Sweden, Liechtenstein, Iceland and Switzerland can also open an N26 account.

 But N26 also expanded to the U.S. during the summer of 2019.
 It represents a huge market opportunity, even though N26 faces competition from local players, such as Chime.